The category of $\mathbb{Z}$-graded manifolds: what happens if you do not stay positive: The local model

 Throughout the whole paper we assume that the commutation relations are governed by this grading, i.e. there exists a \emph{commutation factor} $\varepsilon \colon \Gamma^2 \to \R^{\times}$, such that for any couple of homogeneous graded objects $a$ and $b$, $a\cdot b = (-1)^{\varepsilon(deg(a), deg(b))} b \cdot a$.

-\begin{deff} A graded manifold $M$ is a topological space for which $\mathcal{O}(M)$ is locally modelled as functions on $U_0\times V$, where $U_0$ is an open chart in $M_0$ and $V$ is a vector space graded in the above sense (we will also require that $V_0=\{0\}$). \end{deff}
+\begin{deff} A graded manifold $M$ is a topological space for which $\mathcal{O}(M)$ is locally modelled as functions on $(\uU, V)$, where $\uU$ is an open chart in a manifold\footnote{One can consider the base manifolds in smooth, real or complex analytic categories, unless the contrary is explicitly stated.} $X$ and $V$ is a vector space graded in the above sense (we will also require that $V_0=\{0\}$).
+We call $U = (\uU, V)$ a graded chart of $M$. \end{deff}

 \begin{rem} We assume $M_0$ to be smooth, although most of what is presented holds for analytic manifolds or algebraic varieties.
 In Section \ref{sec:global} we will provide a couple of examples of what may fail in the complex analytic case. \end{rem} \begin{rem} For the degree of linear maps to be well-defined, the monoid $\Gamma$ needs to be cancellative, this reduces $\Gamma$ to combinations of $\N$, $\Z$, $\Z/p\Z$. \end{rem}